Jobless Claims Rise Higher Than Expected After Big Drop During Thanksgiving Week

 Weekly jobless claims rose higher than expected after registering a drop during the Thanksgiving week.

 According to data released by the U.S. Department of Labor on Thursday, jobless claims rose by 44,000 to 236,000 in the week ended December 6.
-This was lower than a Dow Jones estimate of 223,000, as cited by MarketWatch.
+This was higher than a Dow Jones estimate of 223,000, as cited by MarketWatch.

 The four-week moving average for jobless claims, which smooths weekly volatility, rose by 2,000 to 216,750.